Hněvošice: Geography

 Hněvošice is located about 9 km northeast of Opava, on the border with Poland.
-It lies in the Opava Hilly Land within the Silesian Lowlands.
+It lies in the Opava Hilly Land.
+The highest point is at 315 m above sea level.

+The forest in the western part of the municipality is protected as the Hněvošický háj Nature Reserve with an area of 70.7 ha.

 History

 The first written mention of Hněvošice is from 1288, when the brothers Trutvín and Vítek were the owners of Hněvošice.
 They built a courtyard and a fortress.
 The courtyard was destroyed by fire at the beginning of the 18th century.

-From 1742 the village belonged to Prussia after Maria Theresa had been defeated.
+From 1742 to 1918, after Empress Maria Theresa had been defeated, the village belonged to Prussia.
 In 1920, the municipality was annexed to Czechoslovakia and incorporated into the district of Hlučín.
 In 1928, it was changed to the Opava District.

+Demographics

+Transport

+On the Czech-Polish border is the road border crossing Hněvošice / Ściborzyce Wielkie.
+The I/46 road from Opava to the Czech-Polish border in Sudice passes through Hněvošice.

 Sights

 The most valuable building is the Church of Saints Peter and Paul.
 It is the only still standing wooden church in the Hlučín Region and has been protected as a cultural monument.
 It has preserved original interior.
 The church was built in the Baroque style in 1730 and restored in 1842.
 It was funded by Johann Rudolf Žarovský from Žarov.

+A landmark is the Church of Christ the Good Shepherd.
+It is a modern church, built in 1996.